Abstract ..

 Several studies have reported that the virus genome can hijack host miRNA to modulate host biological processes.

-For example, the virus transcript HSUR of Herpesvirus saimiri (HVS) base pairs with the host miRNA 27 (miR-27), leading to miRNA degradation in a sequence-specific and binding-dependent manner, and subsequent activation of infected T cells
+For example, the virus transcript HSUR of Herpesvirus saimiri (HVS) base pairs with the host miRNA 27 (miR-27), leading to miRNA degradation in a sequence-specific and binding-dependent manner, and subsequent activation of infected T cells;

 HCMV produces a bicistronic mRNA that mediates degradation of cellular miR-17/miR-20a family miRNAs similarly.